cashfree/react-native-digilocker/README.md

-# React Native CF DigiLocker
+# React Native DigiLocker Verification

 A React Native SDK for integrating DigiLocker verification flows into your mobile applications.
 This SDK provides a simple WebView-based solution for handling DigiLocker verification workflows with customizable callbacks and redirect handling.